 An Introduction to Philosophy and Ethics

-This is a handbook for students preparing for Philosophy of Religion and Ethics papers at AS level.
+This book was originally designed as a handbook for students preparing for Philosophy of Religion and Ethics papers at AS level, but it contains ideas and arguments that are relevant for anyone interested in the subject.

 Key people, quotes and ideas appear as marginal notes, to pick out points of particular interest, and there are brief profiles of the main thinkers.